DataDog/hiring-engineers/answers.md

 Sign up for a free Datadog account, click on ***Integrations > Agent***, download your OS specific agent and get ready to analyze data.

 Throughout this guide, I'll be using a Windows 10 Development Desktop.
-I have installed the Agent, now I can access the Datadog Agent Manager (or DAM) on (Windows/MacOS) by visiting it's default location http://127.0.0.1:5002
+I have installed the Agent, now I can access the Datadog Agent Manager (or DAM) on  by visiting it's default location http://127.0.0.1:5002, or by double clicking the Datadog icon in the task bar.

 ![WindowsPCDatadogAgent](https://i.imgur.com/ZCVWw2Z.png)

 :high_brightness: Pro Tip:
-DAM allows you to review the Agent's Status, look at Logs, review Settings, reach out to Support by using Flare and Restart the Agent after making any configuration change.
+DAM allows you to review the Agent's Status, examine Logs, review Settings, reach out to Support by using Flare and Restart the Agent after making any configuration change.
 Super Helpful  :thumbsup:

 ### Thrilling Tagging